 Venus is a variety of Tomato which is a member of the Solanum family.
 Its botanical name is Solanum lycopersicum 'Venus'.
 'Venus' is considered a OP (open polliated) cultivar.

 Orange skinned determinate cherry variety.
-Not to be confused with the Teton De Venus variety.This variety is an Fruit that typically grows as an Annual, which is defined as a plant that matures and completes its lifecycle over the course of a single year.
+Not to be confused with the Teton De Venus variety.This variety is an Fruit that typically grows as an Annual/Perennial, which is defined as a plant that can matures and completes its lifecycle over the course of one year or more.
 Venus is known for growing to a height of approximately 1.50 metres (4.88 feet).